aman7217/aman7217/README.md

 - 🎓 Completed **12th** from **Devbhumi Public School**
 - 🤖 Interested in **Artificial Intelligence & Machine Learning**
 - 💻 Passionate about **Software Development**
-- 🚀 Currently improving my skills in **AI, Web Development and Programming**
+- 🚀 Currently improving my skills in **AI, Web Development and Programming, Internet of Things**

 ---